spine-tools/SpineOpt.jl/docs/src/advanced_concepts/stochastic_framework.md

 5. Set the [stochastic\_scenario\_end](@ref) [Parameters](@ref) of the [stochastic\_structure\_\_stochastic\_scenario](@ref) relationships `(converging, forecast1)`, `(converging, forecast2)`, and `(converging, forecast3)` to e.g. `12h`, so that all three scenarios end at the same time and the `converged_forecast` becomes active.
 6. Relate the `converging` [stochastic\_structure](@ref) to all the desired system objects using the appropriate [Structural relationship classes](@ref), or use the [model](@ref)-level default [Meta relationship classes](@ref).

-## Working with stochastic and updating data
+## Working with stochastic updating data

 Now that we've discussed how to set up stochastics for SpineOpt, let's focus on stochastic data.
 The most complex form of input data SpineOpt can currently handle is both *stochastic* and *updating*,